wn9237/rest_spec/markdowns/api/user_post_workingwith.md

-# Create
+# Create User

-Create a new Create User.
+Use this API to create a new User.
 #### HTTP request
 ```http
 to be completed....